Global regularity and asymptotic stabilization for the incompressible Navier-Stokes-Cahn-Hilliard model with unmatched densities: Introduction

 As mentioned before, system \eqref{AGG}-\eqref{AGG-bc} is a diffuse interface model for the flow of two incompressible and viscous Newtonian fluids, in which the macroscopically immiscible fluids are considered to be (partly) miscible on a small length scale $\eps>0$.
 Here the parameter $\eps$ is for simplicity set to $1$.
 This model is thermodynamically consistent as shown in \cite{AGG2012}.
 The total energy associated to system \eqref{AGG} is

 and the corresponding energy balance reads as

 for sufficiently smooth solutions $(\uu, P, \phi)$.
 Let us note that in the case $\rho_1=\rho_2$, the flux term $\widetilde{\J}=\mathbf{0}$ and the model simplifies to the well-known ``Model H'' (cf.~\cite{HH77,GPV96}).
 An alternative and thermodynamically consistent model was derived before by Lowengrub and Truskinovski in \cite{LT98}.
-From the mathematical viewpoint, the latter has the disadvantage that the mass averaged (barycentric) velocity is not divergence free, which is the case in the present model based on a volume averaged velocity.
-We also refer the interested reader to \cite{B2002, DSS2007, HMR2012, SSBZ2017} for further (different) diffuse interface systems modeling two-phase flows with unmatched densities.
+From the mathematical viewpoint, the latter has the disadvantage that the mass averaged (barycentric) velocity is not divergence free, which is the case in the present model based on a volume averaged velocity. {Moreover, the pressure enters the equation for the chemical potential, which leads to additional difficulties for the construction of weak solutions, cf.~\cite{LTWeakSolutions}, and a strong coupling of the linearized systems, cf.~\cite{LTStrongSolutions}, where existence of strong solutions locally in time was shown.
+To the best of our knowledge, there are no results on existence of strong solutions for large times (in two space dimensions), regularity for weak solutions or qualitative behavior for large times for this model.} We also refer the interested reader to \cite{B2002, DSS2007, HMR2012, SSBZ2017} for further (different) diffuse interface systems modeling two-phase flows with unmatched densities. {In the recent work \cite{UnifiedNSCH}, the reader can find a unified derivation and comparison of the known diffuse interface models from the physical point of view.}